Asymmetry Analysis of Bilateral Shapes: Hypothesis tests

 Let $\psi(a)$ be a monotonically nonegative increasing function of a scalar argument $a \geq 0$.
 Then one way to define $\phi(\bm a)$ is as an \emph{additive composite asymmetry score}

 where the $w_j\geq 0$ are pre-assigned weights.
-Some choices for weights include the following: \begin{itemize} \item[(a)] equal weights $w_j = 1$, \item[(b)] greater weights near the midplane, \item[(c)] greater weights away from the midline, or \item[(d)] different weights for pairs and solos. \end{itemize} For example, in cases (b) and (c) a weight might depend on $|X[k_R,1]-X[k_L,1]|$ for a landmark pair, with solos treated separately.
-The choices of weights in general depend on prior belief of the extent of asymmetry information carried by each landmark, for example, if it is known a priori that landmarks far away from $\mathcal{P}$ can carry important asymmetry information than landmarks near $\mathcal{P}$, then more weights should be assigned to the farther landmarks.
-For smile example, this information is available so greater weights will be given near the midplane, see Section \ref{sec:smile}.
+Some choices for weights include the following: \begin{itemize} \item[(a)] equal weights $w_j = 1$, \item[(b)] greater weights near the midplane or away from the midplane, or \item[(c)] different weights for pairs and solos. \end{itemize} For example, in case (b), a weight might depend on $|X[k_R,1]-X[k_L,1]|$ for a landmark pair, with solos treated separately.
+The choices of weights in general depend on prior belief of the extent of asymmetry information carried by each landmark, for example, if it is known a priori that landmarks near $\mathcal{P}$ can carry more important asymmetry information than landmarks far away from $\mathcal{P}$, then greater weights should be assigned to the nearer landmarks.
+For Smile Data 1, this information is available so greater weights will be given near the midplane, see Section \ref{sec:smile}.

-The choice of function $\psi$ governs the relative influence of different magnitudes of an elementary feature.
+Another way to give some elementary features greater prominence than others is through the choice of the functions $\psi$.
 For example, the quadratic function $\psi(a) = a^2$ is more sensitive to outlying features than the linear function $\psi(a) = a$.

-We write below explicitly for two such scores with equal weights and give them names $L_1$ and $L_2$ statistics respectively.
+We write below explicitly two such scores with equal weights and give them names $L_1$ and $L_2$ statistics respectively.

-In the above equations, we use the two expressions for elements in $\bm d$ and $\bm a$ introduced in Section \ref{sec:asym:elem}.